JabRef/user-documentation/en/CommandLine.md

 ### Help: `-h`
 (or `--help`)

-Displays a summary of the command line options (including the list of available import and export formats), and quit immediately.
+Displays a summary of the command line options, including the list of available import and export formats.

 ### No-GUI mode: `-n`